turingschool/launch-curriculum/module4/lessons/Week1/ReviewingConcepts.md

 3. Update the CaravanContext class to make sure our tables for wagons and passengers get created.
 4. Add a migration to create your database.
 5. Run your migration!
-6. Commit your work, and merge your `migrations` branch into your `main` branch.
+6. Commit your work, and merge your `migrations` branch into your `main` branch using a Pull Request.

 ### User Stories

-Update your MVC application to fulfill the following user stories:
+Update your MVC application to fulfill the following user stories.
+Create brances for individual features.

 ```
 As a User